datamystic/share2predictbgl-bridge/README.md

 The Share to PredictBGL bridge copies your CGM data from Dexcom web services to PredictBGL Apps/ManageBGL website.
 The bridge runs as `node index.js` and will loop forever, periodically querying Dexcom's Share web services for new CGM data.
-The bridge relays any new data to the PredictBGL website ([cgm-remote-monitor][c-r-m]) via the REST API.
-The website then syncs the data live to all connected devices.
+The bridge relays any new data to the PredictBGL website via the REST API.
+The website then syncs the
+data live to all connected devices.

 ### Prerequisites